jqm75/jqm75/README.md

 - 😃 I’m Joaquim Pujol.
 Quim, for short.
 - 🔭 I’m currently working on reinventing myself.
 - 👀 I’m interested in Design, UX/UI, Coding, Drawing, Video Games & to ride a bike!
-- 🌱 I’m currently learning a lot of new stuff.
+- 🌱 I’m currently learning a lot of new stuff, and I love it.

 <!--
 **jqm75/jqm75** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.